oddcod3/Phantom-Evasion/README.md

 The aim of this tool is to make antivirus evasion an easy task for pentesters with the use of prewritten modules capable to generate  (almost) undetectable executable even with most common 32 bit metasploit payload.
-Dynamic Evasion is the trump card of this tool while advanced encryption is not implemented (isn't necessary).
+AV Sandbox detection is the trump card of this tool while advanced encryption is not implemented (isn't necessary).

 MODULE TYPE: